- Note: Connect fields feature is available for trial, professional and business accounts.

 You can relate two of the same record type:

 Once you've created a connect field, both sides of the relationship will be shown on a record.
-Here we can see that person record Jenn Prince is managed by Jared Abercrombie, and she manages Alex Vergara and Brett Carlito:
+Here we can see that person record Ada Lee is managed by Alex Gordon, and she manages Carrie Sams, Laura Rivero, and Sam Campbell:

-On person record Alex Vergara's profile, we can see he is managed by Jane Prince and does not manage anyone himself:
+On the person record for Carrie Sams, we can see she is managed by Ada Lee and does not manage anyone herself:

 Beyond connecting two records together, you can connect a record and a user.
 Note that a company user doesn't have a record profile, so this is a uni-directional field.
 That means it will only show up on the profile of the record the user is connected to: